gperdrizet/OpenSearch/notes/01-setup_notes.md

 ```

 OK, well - I don't see our data.
 I think we maybe should load the data in with python?
 Guessing we do have to create an index first.
 Problem there is - we have a 150 GB JSON file that definitely won't fit in system memory.
-Sounds like we can use ijson to stream it like this:
+Sounds like we can use JSON to stream it like this:

 ```python
 import ijson